Do I need to register my work with the Copyright Office?

 You can register your copyright anytime; however, there are significant advantages to timely registration, which means your application is filed either (i) within 3 months of publication or (ii) prior to any infringing activity.

 If your work is a thesis or dissertation, when you submit your work through ProQuest, you will be given the option of having them file the application with the United States Copyright Office on your behalf.
 Registration is not required for you to retain ownership of the copyright in your work.
-If you decide to register your copyright, you can do it either through ProQuest ($55 fee), or you can file the registration yourself with the Copyright Office ($35).
+If you decide to register your copyright, you may be able to do it through ProQuest ($75 fee), or you can file the registration yourself with the Copyright Office ($45 for a single application).
+If your work includes the work of anyone else other than quotations (e.g., images, charts, tables, or sections based on co-authored articles), the ProQuest option is not available, and you must register a standard application directly with the Copyright Office ($65).

 How do I register my work?